nandhanar8888/Multi-PDF-AI-Question-Answering-System/README.md

-# SmartPDF – Multi-PDF AI Question Answering System
+# Multi-PDF AI Question Answering System

 A Flask-based AI application that allows users to upload multiple PDF documents and ask natural language questions.
 The system extracts text from PDFs, retrieves the most relevant content using TF-IDF, and generates answers using the Hugging Face Inference API.